-Safety: In April 2019, town expressed concern over 3 crashes that occurred since 2009 involving pedestrians crossing Route 7 at northern end of commercial strip.
-Current crash data does not show any high crash locations within project limits; however, the pedestrian related crashes will be taken into consideration during design.
+Safety: In April 2019, town expressed concern over at least three (3) crashes that occurred since 2009 involving pedestrians crossing Route 7 at northern end of commercial strip.
+An analysis of current crash data indicates that this is not a high-crash location; however, the town remains concerned about pedestrian safety in this area.